 This smooth pressure advance also helps achieve sharp and precise corners by accurately tuning the filament flow in those areas.
 Overall, it results in better print quality and less time in post-processing to clean up the strings and smoothen the print’s surface.

-As with all of Klipper’s functionality, there’s some pressure advance calibration that you’ll need to perform to dial things in.
+As with all of Klipper’s functionality, there’s some calibration that you’ll need to perform to dial things in.
 It’s relatively easy and is worth the effort.
 Especially if you plan to print a lot at higher print speeds.